Henry Frye: Career

 Frye became an assistant U.S. Attorney in 1963, one of the first African-Americans to hold such a position in the South.
 Five years later, when Frye was elected to the North Carolina General Assembly as a state representative in 1968, he was the only black North Carolina legislator, and the first elected in the 20th century.
-No other African American had been elected to this position since 1889, which was John E. Hussey who represented the county of Craven, North Carolina.
+He was sworn in to the North Carolina House of Representatives on January 15, 1969.
 Frye helped eliminate the vestiges of Jim Crow from North Carolina law.
 He was re-elected several times to the state House, serving until 1980, and served one term in the state Senate from 1981 to 1982.
 During this time, he was also an instructor at North Carolina Central University's law school.

 In 1983, Governor Jim Hunt appointed Frye to the North Carolina Supreme Court as an associate justice, the first African-American to hold that position in North Carolina history.
-Elected in 1984 to the court and re-elected in 1992, Jim Hunt appointed Frye to the state's highest judicial post, chief justice, in 1999 to replace the retiring Burley Mitchell.
-He was defeated for election to a full term in 2000 by Associate Justice I. Beverly Lake.
+Frye was asked about his hopes for North Carolina's future, and said:I would like to see North Carolina live up to is motto, to be rather than to seem.
+And by that I mean to do a better job of being fair and open in everything, from employment in the state government to encounters in the cities.Elected in 1984 to the court and re-elected in 1992, Jim Hunt appointed Frye to the state's highest judicial post, chief justice, in 1999 to replace the retiring Burley Mitchell.
+He was defeated for election to a full term in 2000 by Associate Justice I. Beverly Lake Jr.

+Frye's contemporaries noted his meticulous and curious working style: when beginning his political and judicial positions, he methodically studied up on state laws and court briefs, and he had a reputation for asking many probing questions.
+He enjoyed poetry and often incorporated poems, from others or written by himself, into speeches or tense moments.

-Frye currently practices law with Brooks, Pierce, McLendon, Humphrey & Leonard in Greensboro, North Carolina.
+Frye switched to private practice in 2001, working with the firm Brooks, Pierce, McLendon, Humphrey & Leonard in Greensboro, North Carolina.
+His specialties were mediation, commercial arbitration, and appellate advocacy.
+In 2016, he retired from the same firm.